20centaurifux/efind/README.md

 **efind** (extendable find) searches for files in a directory hierarchy.

-Basically it's a wrapper for [GNU find](https://www.gnu.org/software/findutils/) providing an easier and more intuitive expression syntax, but you can also filter search results by custom functions.
+Basically it's a wrapper for [GNU find](https://www.gnu.org/software/findutils/) providing an easier and more intuitive expression syntax.
+It can be extended by custom functions to filter search results.

 ## Quick overview

-Let's assume you want to find all writable source and header files of a C project that were modified in a time frame less than two days.
+Let's assume you want to find all writable source and header files of a C project that were modified less than two days ago.
 That's no problem with **efind's** self-explanatory expression syntax:

 ```
 $ efind . '(name="*.h" or name="*.c") and type=file and writable and mtime < 2 days'